“For this is my blood of the covenant, which will be shed on behalf of many for the forgiveness of sins.”Matthew 26:28

-Both of these sacrifices express his love for us in big ways.
-Laying down his life for us is huge and visible, so we always associate his love with the cross.
+Both of these sacrifices express His love for us in big ways.
+Laying down His life for us is huge and visible, so we always associate His love with the cross.
 Although we receive the Eucharist often, sometimes we can take it for granted.
-It took me a long time until I realized that the Eucharist was and still is a sacrifice and Jesus’ gift of himself.
+It took me a long time until I realized that the Eucharist was and still is a sacrifice and Jesus’ gift of Himself.
 The next time you go to Mass, take a moment to let this reality sink in.
-The God of the Universe, who doesn’t need anything and is totally fine on his own, humbles himself into the form of bread and wine at the command of his priests so that he can be with his children.
-He doesn’t do this because he has to, but because he wants to.
+The God of the Universe, who doesn’t need anything and is totally fine on His own, humbles himself into the form of bread and wine at the command of His priests so that He can be with his children.
+He doesn’t do this because He has to, but because He wants to.
 He loves us more than we’ll ever realize in this life, but receiving the Eucharist is a good place to start.

-At the Last Supper, Jesus took plain bread and regular wine and made it his Body and his Blood.
+At the Last Supper, Jesus took plain bread and regular wine and made it His Body and His Blood.
 He does the same with us.
 He enters into our brokenness, our suffering, and our anxieties to redeem us through them.
 The Eucharist is how we follow Jesus the most closely.
 This holy communion is the most intimate way to know, love, and serve Jesus Christ.
 Every time we participate in the Mass, we take part in the Last Supper.
 Because Jesus exists outside of time, we participate in the Last Supper just as Jesus’ disciples did.
 By receiving the Eucharist, we play our part in salvation history.
-As his disciples, we have to eat Jesus’ Body and drink his Blood.
-Although we might not be able to do this today, we can still remember him and remember the beautiful sacrifice and act of love that the Eucharist entails.
+As His disciples, we have to eat Jesus’ Body and drink His Blood.
+Although we might not be able to do this today, we can still remember Him and remember the beautiful sacrifice and act of love that the Eucharist entails.

-Click the links below to check out Radiant with Joy’s social media accounts!
+Click the links below to visit Radiant with Joy’s social media and Etsy Shop!